kuanchihwang/CAM-SIMA-Docs/docs/development/cam-testing.md

 *Note: you may also have to include the environment variable `CAM_ACCOUNT` on derecho, which points to your account key

 ### Archiving baselines
-After you have run the tests, merged your PR, and created a tag (see [tag workflow](git-basics.md#tagging-a-commit)), you will need to archive your baselines for the next person.
+If your PR changes answers, then after you have run the tests, merged your PR, and created a tag (see [tag workflow](git-basics.md#tagging-a-commit)), you will need to archive your baselines for the next person.

 To do this, navigate to `$CAM-SIMA/test/system` on derecho and run: